-Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Statement of Statutory Fidelity, and Honesty Bonds (unaudited) For the Year Ended June 30, 2012
+Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Statement of Statutory Fidelity, and Honesty Bonds (unaudited) For the Year Ended June 30, 2014

-The treasurer is bonded by Western Surety Company, bond number 15326408, for the penal sum of \$50,000 for the term July 1, 2011 to June 30, 2012.
+The District has a blanket bond with Western Surety Company, bond number 6143398, for the penal sum of \$100,0000 for Superintendent, \$50,000 Treasurer and \$1,000 for Encumbrance Clerk and Minutes Clerk for the term August 6, 2013 to August 6, 2014.

+Tri-County Interlocal Co-Op, School District K001 Carter County, Oklahoma Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2014
-State of Oklahoma )

-County of Carter

-The undersigned auditing firm of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Tri-County Interlocal Co-Op, School District K001, for the audit year 2011-2012.

-RAHHAL HENDERSON JOHNSON, PLLC

-Johnson Authorized Agent BY:

-Subscribed and sworn to before me on this 13th day of, March, 2013.
+State of Oklahoma ) County of Carter ) The undersigned auditing firm of lawful age, being first d had in full force and effect Accountant's Professional Liab "Oklahoma Public School Audit Law" at the time of audiengagement with Tri-County Interlocal Co-Op, School D 2014. oility Insurance in accordance with the it contract and during the entire audi RAHHAL HENDERSON JOHN SON, PLLC BY: Mary E. Johnson Authorized Agent - Subscribed and sworn to before me on this day of, March , 2015.
+Michael Public Notary Public N Jimmie Shelton State of Oklahoma Commission Number: 99015-45-9 Notary Public Commission # 99015459 Expires: September 17, 2015 My commission expires on: day of, Sept, 20_15

-a Richards

-Notary Public

-OFFICIAL SEAL BRENDA RICHARDSON Commission Number: OKLAHOMA CARTER COUNTY MM.
-NO. 01008891 EXP.
-5-28-20 3 My commission expires of .20 day of,